• HOME

 Notes

-• * I use 3 tablespoon of Maesri brand or 2 tablespoon of Mae Ploy brand.
+• Note 1: I use 3 tablespoons of Maesri brand or 2 tablespoons of Mae Ploy brand.

-• ** lime leaves also referred to as k-lime, makrut, or kaffir lime leaves
+• Note 3: Lime leaves also referred to as k-lime, makrut, or kaffir lime leaves.

 Nutrition